100 years later, Jacques Cousteau is still captain of our imaginations.

 In that sense, most of us don’t care that Cousteau had no scientific credentials, or about his untidy family affairs, or whether he failed twice for every success.
-What we care about is what Cousteau represents to us: freedom, art, discovery, the joy of being the first and best at what you do, living by the motto “Il faut aller voir” (“We must go and see for ourselves”).
+What we care about is what Cousteau represents to us: freedom, art, discovery, the joy of being the first and best at what you do, and living by the motto “Il faut aller voir” (“We must go and see for ourselves”).
 “We are not documentary,” Cousteau once said, “we are adventure films.”
-And it was the adventure that mattered to us.
+It was the adventure that mattered to us.
 Not the science.

 One of the lessons we learned from Cousteau is that it doesn’t take degrees or wealth to achieve success — neither of which Cousteau had.
 It takes only creativity, desire, and an instinct for innovation.
 Cousteau evolved from a sickly child into a self-proclaimed misfit, then into a naval officer, later into an inventor and master cinematographer, and finally into the world’s greatest ocean explorer.